 Girl, Interrupted by Susanna Kaysen tells the mesmerizing true story of eighteen year old Susanna Kaysen's stay in a psychiatric facility during the late 1960s.
 Kaysen agreed to check into the McLean Hospital located in New England for a few weeks.
 Two years later she was still there.
 Her horrifying story is a first hand account of what she experienced and what she witnessed while being locked away in the ward.

 As If!: The Oral History of Clueless as told by Amy Heckerling and the Cast and Crew by Jen Chaney Gives us a behind-the-scenes look at how Clueless came to be the cult sensation that it is today.
 In this brilliantly captured book you learn about how the Jane Austin novel Emma influenced the script as well as how the cast, costumes, sets, and the soundtrack were created.
 Take a look at never-before-seen casting and production notes, call sheets, and photos.
 Read the cast and crew's stories and their tribute to the late Brittany Murphy.
-A perfect book to throw in your beach bag and read poolside as you sip mimosas.
+A perfect book to throw in your beach bag or read poolside as you sip mimosas.

 Weekends at Bellevue: Nine Years on the Night Shift at the Psych ER by Julie Holland paints a vivid picture of Holland’s years working at the infamous Bellevue Mental Hospital in New York City.
 "Julie Holland thought she knew what crazy was.
 Then she came to Bellevue."
 Hear the fascinating, heart-breaking, horrifying and almost hard to believe stories of some of the patients she dealt with on a regular basis.
 From drug addicts, to rich professionals, to the lice-infested homeless, Holland has seen it all.